Sathish: Personal life

-Sathish married Sindhu in December 2019 and the marriage was attended by many celebrities including Sivakarthikeyan, Vijay Sethupathi, Jiiva, Vijay Antony, Udhayanidhi Stalin, and many others.
+Sathish married Sindhu in December 2019.
 The couple have a daughter named Niharika, born 4 November 2020.

 Career

 Sathish worked with Crazy Mohan in his theatre troupe for eight years, honing his histrionics and acting, while also helping write dialogues for his productions and acting in their stage play "Chocolate Krishna".
-A. L. Vijay made him a co-dialogue writer for Poi Solla Porom (2008), before offering him an acting role in Madrasapattinam (2010), but his debut was in the movie Jerry (2006) where he played a small role named fariq where he was shown in two shots without any dialogue.
+His debut was in the movie Jerry (2006) where he played a small role.
+A. L. Vijay made him a co-dialogue writer for Poi Solla Porom (2008), before offering him an acting role in Madrasapattinam (2010).

-In 2013 he appeared in Senthil Kumar's Ethir Neechal portraying Peter, with a critic noting that Sivakarthikeyan and Sathish "complement each other’s comic timing".
+In 2013 he appeared in Senthil Kumar's Ethir Neechal portraying Sivakarthikeyan's friend, with a critic noting that the duo "complement each other’s comic timing".
 His next notable role was as an IT professional Sandy in Maan Karate (2014), written by AR Murugadoss.

 He played an important role in Kaththi (2014), co-starring Vijay in the lead role.

 He received Edison Award for Best Comedian for the films Kaththi (2014), Thangamagan (2015) and Remo (2016).

 Sathish played the role of an antagonist in the 2018 parody film Tamizh Padam 2, which was written and directed by C. S. Amudhan.

 He marks his debut as a lead actor in Naai Sekar (2022).
 Sathish has chosen a wise script and put up a solid performance as the story's lead.

+He has delivered his next film as a hero in the horror comedy, titled Conjuring Kannappan (2023).

+He was later acted in the crime thrillers films such as Vithaikkaaran (2024) and Sattam En Kaiyil (2024).